ozers/translator-aws/README.md

-# AWS Translate Demo
+# Amazon Translate Demo

-This project demonstrates the usage of AWS Translate service with a serverless architecture using AWS Lambda and a simple frontend interface.
+This project demonstrates the usage of Amazon Translate service with a serverless architecture using AWS Lambda and a simple frontend interface.

 ## Project Structure